wtakase/kibana-own-home/README.md

 * A reverse proxy server such as httpd, nginx is required as a front end of Kibana.
 * Authentication is required at the server.
-* After the authentication the server proxies user's requests to Kibana with `x-proxy-user` header which contains username.
+* After the authentication the server passes user's requests to Kibana with `x-proxy-user` header which contains username.

 ### Example of httpd configuration with Basic authentication